 Canadian UAVs is proud to be a Tier 1 supplier and founding partner in Team Artemis.
 Team Artemis is the result of a teaming between L3Harris Technologies, a premier Canadian in-service support and system integrator, and Israel Aerospace Industries (IAI), a world leader in the development of unmanned aircraft systems (UAS).
 Team Artemis also includes a group of leading pan-Canadian companies, offering advanced proven systems, components and services, to provide the RCAF with the best cost-effective solution and unparalleled support for the Remotely Piloted Aircraft System (RPAS) program.

 Read more about the partnership on the Team Artemis press release.

-Canadian UAVs has partnered with Lockheed Martin since 2019 to produce a leading RPAS Traffic Management solution based upon the Sparrowhawk Radar and VCSi, the ground control station software produced by Lockheed Martin CDL Systems in Calgary.
-The combination of these products creates no only a complete airspace picture, but the command and control suite necessary to pilot a UAV.
+Additionally, Canadian UAVs has partnered with Lockheed Martin since 2019 to produce a leading RPAS Traffic Management solution based upon the Sparrowhawk Radar and VCSi ground control station software produced by Lockheed Martin CDL Systems in Calgary.
+The combination of these products creates not only a complete airspace picture but the command and control suite necessary to pilot a UAV.
 By merging these two products, airspace awareness and piloting are presented in a unified solution, thus removing any delays in notifying operators about airspace intrusion.